AbdoAssall/dashboard/README.md

 # Dashboard
 is a Cryptocurrency Dashboard
-- static page HTML, CSS only
+- Static page HTML, CSS only.
+- is a Figma Design.